 For as long as the UK remains a member of the EU, "REACH compliant" UK manufacturers will have to maintain their current registrations with the ECHA but the moment Brexit kicks in, all this changes.

 The definition of a "manufacturer" within the context of the regulations is taken as "any natural or legal person established within the Community who manufactures a substance within the Community".
-With the UK no longer a Member State, its manufacturers will no longer be established within the Community (or Union) and nor with they be manufacturing within the Community.
+With the UK no longer a Member State, its manufacturers will no longer be established within the Community (or Union) and nor will they be manufacturing within the Community.

 Assuming the status of non-Community manufacturers, they are no longer permitted to register their own products or supply information directly the ECHA.
 These responsibilities have to assumed by the importers, which can be either EU-based distributors or users, if they purchase directly.